-The brand-new BMO eclipse Visa Infinite Privilege offers a welcome bonus of 50,000 BMO Rewards points, which you’ll earn upon spending $6,000 in the first three months with the card.
+The BMO eclipse Visa Infinite Privilege offers a welcome bonus of 50,000 BMO Rewards points, which you’ll earn upon spending $6,000 in the first three months with the card.

 The card comes with an annual fee of $499; however, read on below to see how this can effectively be reduced to only $99 for your first year of card membership.
 Supplementary cards can be added for an annual fee of $99 apiece.

 The BMO eclipse Visa Infinite launches with the following earning rates:

 - 5 BMO Rewards points per dollar spent on travel, dining, groceries, gas, and drugstores (on up to the first $100,000 in purchases per calendar year)

 - 1 BMO Rewards point per dollar spent on all other purchases

 For greater clarity, the bonus categories are defined as follows, and are limited to purchases made in Canada:

 - “Travel” includes flights, hotels, car rentals, and vacations packages.